 In partnership with our member cancer programs and practices, the Association of Community Cancer Centers (ACCC) shares a commitment to advancing delivery and access to high-quality cancer care.
 Across healthcare—and cancer care—we recognize the critical need to lessen and eliminate health disparities by advancing health equity.

-The U.S. Centers for Disease Control and Prevention defines health equity simply and clearly: Health equity is when everyone has the opportunity to be as healthy as possible.
+Health equity is achieved when all individuals have the opportunity to reach their full health potential without being held back by their social position or other socially-determined circumstances.
+The U.S. Centers for Disease Control and Prevention defines health equity simply and clearly: it is when everyone has the opportunity to be as healthy as possible.

 ACCC continues to develop resources and tools to better understand and support equity initiatives in cancer prevention and detection, diagnosis and treatment, access to clinical trials, survivorship and end-of-life care.
 Please continue to check this webpage for new updates on this important work.

 3,2,1 Go! is a community-based educational initiative that seeks to improve equity in cancer care by identifying and addressing disparities across communities in the states of Hawaii, Texas, and Arizona.

 In response to the need for cancer screening and care in Appalachia, ACCC—together with several of its state chapters—launched the ACCA to identify effective evidence-based practices that can be replicated throughout the region.

 The Eliminating Precision Medicine Disparities Project works to better understand the barriers and challenges faced by lung cancer patients in underserved communities who seek equal access to precision medicine.